 Power & Drive System

-- Inspect for any fluid leaks
+- Check for fluid leaks.

-- Change engine oil and filter (IC)
+- Change engine oil and filter (IC).

-- Check fuel system for leaks (IC)
+- Check the fuel system for leaks (IC).

-- Inspect differential, torque converter, and transmission for oil level, leaks, looseness, and function (IC)
+- Inspect differential, torque converter, and transmission for oil level, leaks, looseness, and function (IC).

-- Check clutch and inching pedal function (IC)
+- Check clutch and inching pedal function (IC).

-- Clean the air filter (IC)
+- Clean the air filter (IC).

-- Check radiator coolant level and for leaks (IC)
+- Check radiator coolant level and for leaks (IC).

-- Check coolant hoses for wear/damage (IC)
+- Check coolant hoses for wear/damage (IC).

-- Measure carbon monoxide concentration in exhaust gas (IC)
+- Measure carbon monoxide concentration in exhaust gas (IC).

-- Listen to motor rotation sound (E)
+- Listen to the motor rotation sound (E).

-- Check battery connector condition and connection (E)
+- Check battery connector condition and connection (E).

-- Check battery charging and electrolyte level (E)
+- Check battery charging and electrolyte level (E).

-- Inspect battery case for damage or wear (E)
+- Inspect battery case for damage or wear (E).

-- Measure the specific gravity of the battery (E)
+- Measure the specific gravity of the battery (E).

 Wheels, Axles, Steering & Brakes

-- Tighten hub nuts
+- Tighten hub nuts.

-- Inspect front and rear wheel bearings for noise and looseness
+- Inspect front and rear wheel bearings for noise and looseness.

-- Check rear axle beam for looseness
+- Check the rear axle beam for looseness.

-- Check power steering for oil leakage and mounting for looseness
+- Check power steering for oil leakage and mounting for looseness.

-- Check kingpins for looseness
+- Check kingpins for looseness.

-- Check brake fluid level
+- Check the brake fluid level.

-- Test braking and park brake function, play, and operating force
+- Test braking and park brake function, play, and operating force.

 Forks, Attachment, Mast & Chains

-- Lubricate lifting chains
+- Lubricate lifting chains.

-- Check chain tension and look for damage
+- Check chain tension and look for damage.

-- Inspect chain anchor bolt and chain wheel for condition
+- Inspect chain anchor bolt and chain wheel for condition.

 Hydraulic System

-- Test overall hydraulic system operation
+- Test overall hydraulic system operation.

-- Replace hydraulic oil return filter
+- Replace the hydraulic oil return filter.

-- Inspect control valve for leaks
+- Inspect the control valve for leaks.

-- Check hydraulic levers for looseness
+- Check hydraulic levers for looseness.

-- Measure lifting speed and natural drop for all cylinders
+- Measure lifting speed and natural drop for all cylinders.

 Electrical System

-- Inspect distributor cap for cracking (IC)
+- Inspect distributor cap for cracking (IC).

-- Check spark plug gaps and for signs of burning (IC)
+- Check spark plug gaps and for signs of burning (IC).

-- Check battery electrolyte level
+- Check battery electrolyte level.

-- Inspect fuses for looseness and damage
+- Inspect fuses for looseness and damage.

-- Inspect contactors for contact, contamination, and damage (E)
+- Inspect contactors for contact, contamination, and damage (E).

-- Inspect controller operation (E)
+- Inspect controller operation (E).

-- Inspect overhead guard for cracked welds, damage, and deformation
+- Inspect overhead guard for cracked welds, damage, and deformation.

-- Ensure operator presence sensing system (OPSS) operates
+- Ensure operator presence sensing system (OPSS) operates.

-- Check seat mounting for looseness and damage
+- Check seat mounting for looseness and damage.

-- Ensure seat switch operates
+- Ensure the seat switch operates.

-- Check seat belt mounting for looseness
+- Check seat belt mounting for looseness.

-- Clean mirrors
+- Clean mirrors.

 Download Your Free Maintenance Checklists